-These separate financial statements have been prepared as at 31 December 2017 and approved for publication by the Management Board of the Bank on 12 March 2017.
+These consolidated financial statements have been prepared as at 31 December 2017 and approved for publication by the Management Board of the Bank on 12 March 2017.

-Consolidated financial statements of BGŻ BNP PARIBAS S.A.
-Capital Group have been prepared as at 31 December 2017 and approved for publication by the Management Board of the Bank on 12 March 2017.
+The separate financial statements of the Bank have been prepared as at 31 December 2017 and approved for publication by the Management Board of the Bank on 12 March 2017.